-Joico Global Destination Education 2018: Bring on the Joi
+Joico Global Destination Education 2018: Joi to the World

 Phil Ring, Larisa Love and Ricardo Santiago with models from all three segments of the Joi-Color Your World presentation.